levelKro/piNASBox/readme.md

 ## Buttons

-Be default, wen use the GPIO #19 and #26, you can edit them, and other settings into the */home/pi/pinasbox/config.ini* file.
+Be default, wen use the GPIO #19 (reboot) and #26 (poweroff), you can edit them, and other settings into the */home/pi/pinasbox/config.ini* file.